NEW Japanese knotweed Detection Dogs

 3. Reliable results

 The dogs can detect rhizome in the ground, even when there is no visible surface growth.
-Detection by dog is verified by human, often involving localised excavation in the area indicated by the dog.
+Detection by dog is then verified by human, often involving localised excavation in the area indicated by the dog.

 What makes Japanese Knotweed detection dogs so effective?